[FuelPHP 1.7] Run tasks from tasks

 $ oil refine TheTask Fatal Error - Class 'Fuel\Tasks\TaskOne' not found in APPPATH/tasks/thetask.php on line 8

-What we need to do is load taskone.php.
+All you need to do is load taskone.php

 require_once '/path/fuel/app/tasks/taskone.php';

-This way you can read the target file, but you want to avoid writing the file path directly in the source.
+This will allow you to load the desired file, but you probably want to avoid writing the file path directly in the source.

-Referring to the implementation of the Oil command (fuel/packages/oil/classes/command.php), you can do the following.
+Referring to the Oil command implementation (fuel/packages/oil/classes/command.php), you can do it as follows:

 [Recommended]